 From Beach to Designer Flower….

 Growing up in New Zealand, my earliest childhood memory of Hydrangeas, was seeing them in the “gardens” of seaside baches (humble Kiwi holiday homes).
+They evoke nostalgia.

 Without much apparent care, they’d bloom and bloom throughout summer.
-The above multi-coloured Hydrangeas are from the seaside garden of such a property on Waiheke Island and were probably planted in the 1940s.
+The above multi-pastel Hydrangeas are from the seaside garden of such a property on Waiheke Island and were probably planted in the 1940s.
 Being Mopheads each flower has a large flower head and is made up of hundreds mini flowers and petals.

 Sometimes I’ve struggled photographing Mopheads.
 With such a dominant form, I felt I was photographing “balls”.
 But then the colours worked their charm, and it was all about capturing the shifting rainbow of hues in front of me.